kerig-it/node-sanitiser/README.md

 This will run a test of the package.

-# Support
+## Support

-If you have any further questions or you ran into problems, you can contact any of this repository's contributors or open an issue on [our GitHub repository](https://github.com/kerig-it/sanitiser/issues).
+If you have any further questions or you ran into problems, you can contact any of this repository contributors or open an issue on [our GitHub repository](https://github.com/kerig-it/sanitiser/issues).
-If you chose the former, you can choose one of the e-mail addresses
+If you chose the former, you can choose from one of the below e-mail
-below:
+addresses:

  - <msfninja@pm.me> ([@msfninja](https://github.com/msfninja))